A List of Guilty Pleasures

 A few guilty pleasure examples include binge-watching a TV series, playing video games for hours, or having breakfast in bed.
 I used to feel a little ridiculous about my love of watching old episodes of The O.C. and Lost on lazy Sunday afternoons.
 Until I casually mentioned it to a friend and realized they had also seen every episode (multiple times).
 That moment made me question why I ever felt guilty about something so harmless and fun in the first place.

 Why do we sometimes feel so bad about the things we enjoy the most?
 The answer to that question can be a bit complicated, and the exact nature of the guilty pleasure itself can sometimes play a role.
 Some activities are socially frowned upon.
 Others involve interests that have been devalued for various reasons.
 In other cases, social factors and marginalization can even play a role.
-Sometimes, these behaviors seem like indulgences that we couldn’t allow ourselves to enjoy.
+Sometimes, these behaviors seem like extravagences or indulgences that we couldn’t allow ourselves to enjoy.

 Let’s take a closer look at what’s behind this tendency to guilt ourselves and others over the little things we enjoy–and what you can do to feel a little less guilty about your own guilty pleasures.